-As a science policy expert with professional experience both in the U.S. and Europe, Eleonore has been awarded several grants by U.S. and European institutions, including the U.S. National Science Foundation and the European Commission.
-She is co-PI of a 4 million Euro grant from to promote responsible research and innovation in genomics and synthetic biology.
+Pauwels has been awarded several grants by U.S and European institutions, including the U.S. National Science Foundation and the European institutions, including the U.S. National Science Foundation and the European Commission.
+She is co-PI of a 4 million Euro grant, Synenergene, which promotes responsible research and innovation in genomics and synthetic biology.